primeosu/apg_challenge/README.md

 1. Finally, push all of your changes to your fork on github and submit a pull request.

 ## Project Description
 Imagine that Intel Security has just acquired a new security company.
-Unfortunately, the company has never stored their data in a database and instead uses a plain text file.
+Unfortunately, the company has never stored their data in a database and instead uses plain text files.
 We need to create a way for the new subsidiary to import their malware data into a database.
 Your task is to create a web interface that accepts file uploads, normalizes the data, and then stores it in a relational database - design is up to you.

 Here's what your web-based application must do:

 1. Your app must accept (via a form) a CSV file with the following columns: MD5, ClassificationName, ClassificationType, Size, FileType.
-You can assume the columns will always be in that order, that there will always be data in each column, and that there will always be a header line.
+You can assume the columns will always be in that order, that there will always be data in each column, that there will always be a header line, and that there will never be a duplicate MD5.
 An example input file named example_input.csv is included in this repo.
 1. Your app must parse the given file, normalize the data, and store the information in a relational database.
-1. After upload, your application should display the total amount of each different ClassificationType in the uploaded file.
+1. After each upload, your application should display the total amount of each different ClassificationType in the database.

 Your application does not need to: